Sardari Begum: Plot

 The police are called to investigate the death of a woman during a riot in the walled city of Delhi.
 She was killed by a stone thrown by an agitated mob.
-The deceased woman is known in the community as "Sardari Begum", a popular singer and courtesan.
+The deceased woman is known in the community as "Sardari Begum", a popular singer and courtesan(tawaif).
 The religious nature of the incident and the impending elections combine to attract the media's attention.
 When a young reporter covering the funeral, Tehzeeb Abbasi, discovers her father among the mourners, her curiosity prompts her to investigate further.
-Then comes the revelation that the singer was in fact her aunt, who was disowned by her family for rebelliously learning music from a concubine.
+Then comes the revelation that the singer was in fact her aunt, who was disowned by her family for rebelliously learning music from a courtesan.

 The reporter Tehzeeb finds the life of her aunt intriguing and exciting, having an opinion that is totally opposite to her father Jabbar. the brother of the late Sardari Begum.
 Although he loved and cared for her, he didn't support her ideals, her freedom, her passion for singing.
 At Tehzeeb's residence, Jabbar tells his daughter about the stubbornness of his elder sister yet also confessing his love for her as she was his only sister.
 The film goes into flashback where Sardari refuses to take money back she had given to Jabbar for Tehzeeb's education.
 Jabbar wants to return the money as he thinks it was a debt while Sardari regards it as a gift for Tehzeeb.
 The argument ends with Jabbar leaving Sardari's home swearing never to come back again.

 He also narrates how the younger Sardari turned rebellious in order to pursue her passion for singing when it was not approved by her father.
 Having Inspired by her story, Tehzeeb decides to dig deeper in her late aunt's life.
 She decides to write a long article in her memory in the newspaper she works but her editor doesn't not approve.
 It is revealed that Tehzeeb is in a relationship with her editor boss who is happily married with two kids.
 Tehzeeb continues her journey interviewing every person who was related to her aunt or knew her closely.
 However, Sardari's daughter Sakheena does not oblige Tehzeeb's request and ignores her.